Lachlan Brook: Brentford

-On 5 October 2020, Brook moved to England to join the B team at Championship club Brentford on a three year contract, with the option of a further year, for an undisclosed fee.
+On 5 October 2020, Brook moved to England to join the B team at Championship club Brentford on a three-year contract, with the option of a further year, for an undisclosed fee.
 He played exclusively B team football until January 2022, when he rejoined Adelaide United on loan until the end of the 2021–22 season.
 He made 19 appearances during the second half of a 2021–22 season which concluded with defeat at the semi-final stage of the 2022 A-League Men Finals.

-On 22 July 2022, Brook joined League Two club Crewe Alexandra on a half-season loan, which was later extended until the end of the 2022–23 season.
-On the opening day of Crewe Alexandra's season, Brook scored what proved to be the winner on his competitive debut in English football, in a 2–1 victory over Rochdale at Spotland.
+Brook played the final year of his Brentford contract on loan at League Two club Crewe Alexandra.
+On the opening day of the 2022–23 season, Brook scored what proved to be the winner on his competitive debut in English football, in a 2–1 victory over Rochdale at Spotland.
 His run in the team was ended by an ankle injury suffered during a 2–2 draw with Northampton Town on 20 August 2022 and he returned to match play one month later.
+He made 34 appearances and scored three goals during a mid-table season.